Sindrei/etch-a-sketch/README.md

 # etch-a-sketch

- Etch-A-Sketch project built as port of The Odin Project curriculum
+Etch-A-Sketch project built as part of The Odin Project curriculum